9 Alternative Facts Our Parents Told Us About Money — and the Honest Truth

 “Oh, about 45 miles per hour.”

-That’s an actual conversation I once heard at the zoo.
+That’s an actual conversation one of our writers once overheard at the zoo.

-Overhearing the exchange about elephants’ running abilities — which overshot their actual speed by about 300% — made me realize there were probably more of these lies, er, mistruths than I’d previously thought.
+This exchange about elephants’ running abilities -- which overshot their actual speed by about 300% -- makes us realize there are probably more of these lies, er, “stretches of the truth” coming from our parents.

 If you’re a millennial who frequently sought your parents’ advice, you might still believe a lot of these money myths, too…